Bone Marrow Sparing Image-Guided Radiation Therapy (RT) Incorporating Novel Use of GCSF and FDG-PET Imaging

 Time Frame

-Recommended phase 2 dose (RP2D) will be defined as the dose at which the standard uptake value (SUV) on D5 FDG PET reaches target SUVmean of 2.5 or higher with normalization of white blood cells (WBC) and ANC prior to start of radiation.
+RP2D will be defined as the dose at which the standard uptake value (SUV) on D5 FDG PET reaches a target SUVmean of 2.5 or higher, with normalization of white blood cells (WBC) and absolute neutrophil count (ANC) prior to the start of radiation.
+The outcome will be reported as the number of participants who meet these criteria.

-Determine the rate of grade 3 or greater neutropenia (ANC < 1000/mm3 at any point of therapy)
+Rate of grade 3 or greater neutropenia (ANC < 1000/mm³ at any point of therapy) was monitored using regular complete blood count (CBC) with differential.

 Collaborators and Investigators